kliver98/AED_PROYECTO_FINAL/README.md

 # AED_PROYECTO_FINAL

-Final project of Algorithms and data structures 2018-2
+A Judge Problem Solver to know what would be the answer of a specific input gived

+Created by
-Joe Meneses
+Joe Meneses,
-Christian Tamayo
+Christian Tamayo,
 Kliver Girón